LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. member:: curl->readSomeBytes()

-   This is a low level function and is not recommended to be for casual use.
+   This is a low-level function and is not recommended to be for casual use.
 If a request is still in progress, it returns the current response as a bytes object and clears the internal mechanism that is buffering those bytes.